Tender smoked beef brisket cooked low and slow is a lot easier to prepare than you think and it makes the best BBQ brisket sandwiches.

 Step-by-step directions

-1. If you need to figure out how much brisket you will need per person, we offer generous portions, about ยฝ-pound per person.
-You need to trim some of the fat cap off the brisket.
-We leave about ยผ-inch of fat on the outside of the brisket.
+- Trim the brisket.
+If you need to figure out how much brisket you will need per person, we offer generous portions, about ½-pound per person.
+Trim some of the fat cap off leaving about a ¼-inch of fat on the outside of the brisket.
 Most of this will melt as it cooks, giving more juice and flavor into the brisket.
 A nice sharp boning knife works well for this task.

-6. Above that you have the low level tray.
-We placed a ยฝ-inch stainless steel plate to disperse the heat.
+- Add a steel plate.
+Above the coals you have the low level tray.
+We placed a ½-inch stainless steel plate to disperse the heat.
 You can find this online or at your local metal supply company.

-Above the stainless steel plate we have the main grill grate where we placed this roasting pan (with rack) filled with ยฝ-inch of water.
+- Add water tray.
+Above the stainless steel plate we have the main grill grate where we placed this roasting pan (with rack) filled with ½-inch of water.
 It is in this baking pan and rack where we place the beloved and seasoned brisket.

-8. After 8-hours of smoking the brisket in the roasting pan and when the internal temperatureย reaches 190ยบF, we also wrapped it tightly in heavy duty aluminum foil (or barbecue butcher paper) and returned it to the grill to cook for another 1 ยฝ-2 hours
+- Wrap in foil.
+After 8-hours of smoking the brisket in the roasting pan and when the internal temperature reaches 190ºF, wrap the brisket tightly in heavy duty aluminum foil (or barbecue butcher paper) and returned it to the grill to finish cooking for another 1 ½-2 hours.

 Another tool we found priceless, especially for these long slow cooking projects where you need to keep the heat consistent is our CyberQ bbq temperature controller, WIFI meat thermometer for the grill.
 This baby runs a little fan to control the heat in your grill.
 It also sends you texts/emails so you can control it via wifi, too.
 Priceless.